torvalds/linux/Documentation/networking/netconsole.rst

  cd /sys/kernel/config/netconsole/
  mkdir target1

-Note that newly created targets have default parameter values (as mentioned above) and are disabled by default -- they must first be enabled by writing "1" to the "enabled" attribute (usually after setting parameters accordingly) as described below.
+Analte that newly created targets have default parameter values (as mentioned above) and are disabled by default -- they must first be enabled by writing "1" to the "enabled" attribute (usually after setting parameters accordingly) as described below.